On the Campaign Trail

 On the Campaign Trail is a 1988 video game published by Campaigns & Elections.

 Gameplay

-On the Campaign Trail is a game in which a senatorial campaign in a fictitious state is simulated.
+On the Campaign Trail is a game in which a senatorial campaign is depicted taking place in a fictitious state.

 Development

 In 1987, On the Campaign Trail was developed as a tool at Kent State University's political campaign management program, and engaged students in decision-making regarding the campaigns for United States Senate elections between 1970 and 1986.

 Reception

 Wyatt Lee reviewed the game for Computer Gaming World, and stated that "Frankly, On The Campaign Trail is an awesome program that can teach players more about politics than several college courses."